Improved Variance-Aware Confidence Sets for Linear Bandits and Linear Mixture MDP: Introduction

-In RL, exploiting the variance information is more significant.
-For tabular RL, using the variance information to construct Bernstein-type exploration bonus, MVP, the state-of-the-art algorithm~\citep{zhang2020reinforcement}, enjoys an $\widetilde{O}(\sqrt{SAK}+S^2 A) \times \polylog(S, A)$ regret bound,\footnote{$\widetilde{O}(\cdot)$ hides logarithmic dependency on $d,H,K$.
-Sometimes we write out $\polylog H$ explicitly to emphasize the logarithmic dependency on $H$.} where $S$ is the number of states, $A$ is the number of actions, $H$ is the planning horizon, and $K$ is the number of episodes the agent plays.
-Without using the variance information, e.g., using Hoeffding-type bonus instead of Bernstein-type bonus, algorithms would suffer a regret that would be \emph{polynomial} in $H$.
+In RL, exploiting the variance information is also important.
+For tabular RL, one needs to utilize the variance information, e.g., Bernstein-type exploration bonus to achieve the minimax optimal regret~\citep{azar2017minimax,zanette2019tighter,zhang2020model,zhang2020reinforcement,menard2021ucb,dann2019policy}.
+For example, the recently proposed MVP algorithm~\citep{zhang2020reinforcement}, enjoys an $\widetilde{O}(\polylog(H)\times (\sqrt{SAK}+S^2 A))$ regret bound, where $S$ is the number of states, $A$ is the number of actions, $H$ is the planning horizon, and $K$ is the total number of episodes. \footnote{$\widetilde{O}(\cdot)$ hides logarithmic factors.
+Sometimes we write out $\polylog H$ explicitly to emphasize the logarithmic dependency on $H$.}\footnote{ This bound holds for setting where the transition is homogeneous and the total reward is bounded by $1$.
+We focus on this setting in this paper.
+See Section~\ref{sec:rel} and~\ref{sec:pre} for more discussions. } Notably, this regret bound only scales \emph{logarithmically} with $H$.
+On the other hand, without using the variance information, e.g., using Hoeffding-type bonus instead of Bernstein-type bonus, algorithms would suffer a regret that scales \emph{polynomially} with $H$~\citep{azar2017minimax}.

-Theoretically, a recent line of work studied RL with linear function approximation with different assumptions~\citep{yang2019sample,modi2020sample,jin2019provably,ayoub2020model,zhou2020nearly,modi2020sample}.
-Our paper studies the linear mixture MDP setting, where the transition probability can be represented by a linear function of some features or base models.
-In real-world RL, there are many algorithms to learn a model of the environment, yet it remains challenging to learn the real model, because different algorithms could learn models adapted to different settings.
-For example, in robotics, some deep RL algorithms learn models better at capturing the hand movement of the robot, while others could learn models adapted to capturing the leg movement of the robot.
-It is reasonable to think that the real model is somewhat in between, e.g., it is a linear combination of those models.
-Thus it is natural combine all those models to obtain a model that could capture both the hand movement and the leg movement.
-We refer readers to \cite{ayoub2020model} for more motivations.
+Going beyond tabular RL, a recent line of work studied RL with linear function approximation with different assumptions~\citep{yang2019sample,modi2020sample,jin2019provably,ayoub2020model,zhou2020nearly,modi2020sample}.
+Our paper studies the linear mixture Markov Decision Process (MDP) setting~\citep{modi2020sample,ayoub2020model,zhou2020nearly}, where the transition probability can be represented by a linear function of some features or base models.
+This model-based assumption is motivated by problems in robotics and queuing systems.
+We refer readers to \cite{ayoub2020model} for more discussions.